rysavy-ondrej/Ironstone/Methods/Detection/CoapProfiling/Readme.md

 ## TODO:
+* provide also aggregated model, which allows to identify flooding attacks: sum all packets from all clients,to a single resource within a window.
 * get some sample data from: https://opensourceforu.com/2016/09/coap-get-started-with-iot-protocols/
 * Compute information about the whole dataset - num. of packets, num. of flows, num of profiles, etc.
 * Compute "stability" - compare distributions for different number of samples